Articles on: Adjusting your Shirt

 This article is also available in:

-Creating your first shirt with our AI : left-wrist measurement
+Creating your first shirt with our AI : left cuff circumference

-You are creating your first LE CHEMISEUR® shirt with our AI and would like to adjust the left-wrist circumference?
+Are you creating your first LE CHEMISEUR® shirt with our AI sizing system and would like to adjust the left cuff circumference?
 This page is for you.

 We recommend adding + 1 cm to the wrist on the side where you wear a watch.
 This almost-imperceptible allowance still lets you wear the shirt without a watch.
 The AI added it automatically if you selected “Watch worn on the left”.

-Subtract – 1 cm.
-You will still be able to close the button, but rolling up the sleeves might be harder.
+You will usually still be able to fasten the cuff comfortably, although rolling up the sleeves may become slightly more difficult.

 Compare with a shirt you already own

 Unbutton the cuff and lay it flat.
 Measure from the centre of the button to the centre of the buttonhole.
-French cuffs are measured from the centre of one buttonhole to the centre of the other.
+For French cuffs, measure from the centre of one buttonhole to the centre of the opposite buttonhole.
+This measurement corresponds to the cuff circumference used in your Clé de Coupe.
+A difference of ±1 cm between your measurement and your Clé de Coupe is completely normal and falls within our manufacturing tolerances.